 - Speeding.
 Like many other commercial truck drivers, logging truck drivers are usually on strict schedules.
 Alternatively, they can have an agreement with the trucking company to get paid by the mile, giving incentives for timely delivery.
-Whatever the reason behind it, speeding is often a factor in logging truck accidents.
+Whatever the reason, speeding is often a factor in logging truck accidents.

 - Defective and/or damaged reflectors on trucks.
-This can also include faulty or damaged head and tail lights that inhibit the log truck driver’s vision.
+Faulty or damaged head and tail lights inhibit the log truck driver’s vision.
 This is an especially dangerous scenario at nighttime.

-- Improper Maintenance on trucks.
+- Improper maintenance on trucks.
 Logging trucks that have not been properly and continually maintained pose a higher threat on highways.
-Without maintaining trucks accordingly, chances are high that brakes, tires and other essential mechanics will fail.
+Without proper maintenance of trucks, chances are high that brakes, tires and other essential mechanics will fail.

-The following are typically the people who can be held liable in logging truck accident lawsuits:
+The following are typically the entities that can be held liable in logging truck accident lawsuits:

 - The driver.
 Depending on the reasons behind the incident, the truck driver can be held at fault for the accident.
-They will almost definitely be held responsible if the individual is found to have been speeding at the time of the accident or otherwise failed to maintain their vehicle in such a way to have caused the accident.
+They will almost definitely be held responsible if they are found to have been speeding at the time of the accident or otherwise failed to maintain their vehicle in such a way to have avoided the accident.
 Usually, the trucking company can be held responsible for the actions of its drivers.

 - Trucking company’s insurance company.
-Trucking companies are required by law to have a certain amount of insurance.
+Trucking companies are required by law to have a certain amount of insurance for accident coverage.
 This amount is usually much higher than the minimum required by average drivers of passenger vehicles.
-The insurance company becomes involved in the case that the trucking company is sued in a personal injury or wrongful death lawsuit.
-Severe trucking accidents are a rare case in which- unlike accidents involving passenger vehicles -you can sue the insurance company directly.
+The insurance company becomes involved in the case if the trucking company is sued in a personal injury or wrongful death lawsuit.
+Severe trucking accidents are rare in which – unlike accidents involving passenger vehicles – you can sue the insurance company directly.

 - The trucking company.
-The trucking company can be held liable if they are found to employ negligent company policies.
-They can further be held responsible for the actions of the logging truck driver.
+The trucking company can be held liable if it is found to employ negligent business practices.
+It can also be held responsible for the actions of the logging truck driver.